 - Defects: Work that does not meet acceptance criteria and therefore needs to be redone or corrected.

 Your goal should be to do as much work as is assigned to you, to a high standard of quality, without exceeding what has been asked or assigned.
-In other words, achieve process optimization.
+In other words, achieve improvement through a Lean process.

 Kanban was developed for workflow visualization to improve efficiency.
 On a personal level, Kanban can make your work easier and more efficient in several ways:

 - Visualization.
 You can visualize all of your tasks and map every step of the process you are following on a Kanban board.
 This way you can never forget about something that's waiting on you.
 This visual management board will make your life much easier.

 - Establishing flow.
 With a Kanban board, you can see where work is piling up.
 Organizing yourself to keep work moving through the system in an orderly fashion improves your work and makes you a more valuable teammate.